A Cohesive Deep Drilling Field Strategy for LSST Cosmology: Introduction

-Type Ia Supernovae (\sne) are the results of powerful and luminous explosions of white dwarfs. \sne~can be considered as standardizable candles to estimate distances used to measure cosmological parameters (equation of state of dark energy) in a Hubble diagram (\cite{Betoule_2014}, \cite{Brout_2022}).
+Type Ia Supernovae (\sne) are the results of powerful and luminous explosions of white dwarfs. \sne~can be considered as standardizable candles to estimate distances used to measure cosmological parameters (equation of state of dark energy) in a Hubble diagram \citep{Betoule_2014,Brout_2022}.
 Cosmological distances are estimated from \sne~parameters extracted from photometric observations (\sne~light curves) generated by the observing strategy.
 Hence measuring cosmological parameters with a high accuracy requires optimizing the observing strategy to collect high quality light curves (in terms of sampling and signal-to-noise ratio).
 LSST will observe a large number of \sne~at low redshifts ($z~\lesssim~$0.4) in the WFD survey \citep{lochner2021impact}.
-Measuring $w_0$ and $w_a$ parameters of the equation of state of dark energy requires to observe (necessary condition) a large sample of \sne~at higher redshifts (up to $z~\sim$~1.1) and this is only feasible with DDFs \citep{Gris_2023}.
+Measuring $w_0$ and $w_a$ parameters of the equation of state of dark energy requires to observe a large sample of \sne~at higher redshifts (up to $z~\sim$~1.1).
+This is a necessary but not sufficient condition to measure ($w_0$,$w_a$) with high accuracy because low-z SNe Ia are also required and this is only feasible with DDFs \citep{Gris_2023}.
 DDFs are thus critical if LSST is expected to address dark energy physics and cosmology with \sne.
-The purpose of this paper is to design a DESC cohesive DDF program that would fulfill calibration requirements (\photz~and WL) and cosmological constraints~(\sne)~whilst meeting the Survey Cadence Optimization Committee (SCOC; \cite{Bianco_2021}) phase 2 guidelines \citep{scocpii}.
+The purpose of this paper is to design a DESC cohesive DDF program that would fulfill calibration requirements (\photz~and WL) and cosmological constraints~(\sne)~whilst meeting the Survey Cadence Optimization Committee \citep[SCOC;][]{Bianco_2021} phase 2 guidelines \citep{scocpii}.
 This article is divided in four sections.
 The design requirements of the survey are detailed in \autoref{sec:constraints} with a summary of the \scocpii~(\autoref{sec:req_scoc}) and a detailed explanation of the requirements from cosmology measurements (\autoref{sec:req_science}).
 A set of metrics to assess observing strategy and to quantify to which extent science requirements are met are defined in \autoref{sec:metrics}.
 These metrics are based on statistical optimization and do not include systematic uncertainties.
 A proposed cohesive DDF strategy is presented in \autoref{sec:method} along with the methodology used to define observing strategy parameters leading to DDF surveys compliant with science requirements.
 These strategies are simulated and assessed in \autoref{sec:results} using the metrics defined in \autoref{sec:metrics}.